Why a Small Business Accountant Is Becoming the Startup’s Most Valuable Partner

 Tax Optimization

 Startups leave money on the table when they don’t understand tax strategy.
 An accountant helps identify deductions, credits, and tax-saving opportunities.
 They also ensure accurate, on-time filings—protecting the business from penalties and unexpected IRS issues.
+Utilizing specific tax strategies for startups can drastically minimize liabilities during the first few years of operation.

 Business Structuring Advice